brutopolis/.github/profile/README.md

-# brutopolis - the bruter project collection
+# brutopolis

-this is a collection of everything that is related to bruter's development, including the bruter itself, buxu, packages and such;
+brutopolis is the home of the bruter project.